Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 <a name="variations-form-in-menu-page-button-and-design-recommendation-2"></a>
 #### Button and Design Recommendation

-* Command bar can be placed above a form but it is not associated with the form
-* Commands perform tasks that are irrelevant of the form and do not interact with any form element
+* Command bar is not recommended in menu form.
+If you really need to use a command bar, the command bar should be placed above the form.
+Commands should perform tasks that are irrelevant of the form and do not interact with any form element
 * Use a status bar to inform the status of applied or discarded changes: successful (green), failed (red), or in progress (blue)
 * Keep the status bar visible until the form is edited again